RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

 Aurora is a fully managed, MySQL-compatible relational database that is designed for high performance and high availability.
 Aurora Multi-AZ deployments **automatically maintain a synchronous standby replica in a different Availability Zone to provide high availability**.
 Additionally, Aurora Auto Scaling allows you to automatically scale the number of Aurora Replicas in response to read workloads, allowing you to meet the demand of unpredictable read workloads while maintaining high availability.
 This would provide an automated solution for scaling the database to meet the demand of the application while maintaining high availability.

 The most cost-effective solution for **addressing high ReadIOPS and CPU utilization when running large reports would be to migrate the monthly reporting to an Aurora Replica**.
 An Aurora Replica is a read-only copy of an Aurora database that is updated in real-time with the primary database.
 By using an Aurora Replica for running large reports, the primary database will be relieved of the additional read load, improving performance for the ecommerce application

+- **Amazon Aurora Serverless**

+- Amazon Aurora global databases

+  mazon Aurora global databases **span multiple AWS Regions**, enabling low latency global reads and providing **fast recovery from the rare outage** that might affect an entire AWS Region.
+An Aurora global database has a primary DB cluster in one Region, and up to five secondary DB clusters in different Regions.

 ## Amazon QuickSight